1 Million Muslims In India Sign Petition Against Cruel Divorce Practice

 “For a long time when we were not in the government, the BJP had, and still has, the ideology that gender equality is a must, irrespective of religion or caste.”

 Mohammad Afzal, the national coordinator of the Muslim Rashtriya Manch, believes that BJP’s recent success at the elections in the state of Uttar Pradesh demonstrate that their movement is gaining traction.
-Uttar Pradesh has a population of over 200-million people, of whom almost 18.5% are Muslims.
+Uttar Pradesh has a population of over 200 million people, of whom almost 18.5 percent are Muslims.
 Narendra Modi’s Bharatiya Janata Party won the state elections in Utter Pradesh by a landslide, winning 312 of the 403 seats in the state.
 Mohammad Afzal spoke about this in an interview with India Today.

 “The fact that the BJP was able to get Muslim votes in Uttar Pradesh… suggest that the party and the central government need to heed the voice of the Muslim women.”